Aebestach/OrbitalKeeper/README.md

 **Orbital Keeper** is a **Kerbal Space Program (KSP)** mod that keeps orbits stable by automatically performing orbit corrections to counter decay-driven orbital lowering.

-Automatic station-keeping runs for **unloaded (on-rails)** vessels in the background.
+Automatic station-keeping runs for **unloaded** vessels in the background.
 Loaded vessels can be corrected manually from the UI.

 ## ✨ Features